 Instructions

-- In a large bowl, whisk pumpkin puree, sugar, eggs pumpkin pies spice, salt, cornstarch, vanilla, and milk until smooth.
+- In a large bowl, whisk pumpkin puree, sugars, eggs, milk, heavy cream, pumpkin pie spice, cornstarch, vanilla, and salt until smooth.
 Pour pumpkin filling into prepared crust.

 Notes